-Vanessa (Sam Blake) – My full name is Vanessa Fox O’Loughlin, which is pretty long.
-Although I’m English I work in Ireland, and I know O’Loughlin is a great name in Ireland, but it doesn’t translate over the world.
-When I’m in England people don’t really know how to pronounce it.
-When I sat down with my agent to work out what name to use on the book, we decided we’d better come up with a pen name, because the other thing is that ‘Vanessa Fox O’Loughlin’ is enormously long, and doesn’t really fit on a cover.
+When I sat down with my agent to work out what name to use on the book, we decided we’d better come up with a pen name, because the other thing is that ‘Vanessa Fox O’Loughlin’ is enormously long, and doesn’t really fit on a cover!

 We came up with ‘Sam Blake’.
 It’s a name that people can remember easily and sits well on the bookshelf.
-It’s also one of those androgynous names, so people don’t really know if I’m male or female, because there is a theory that men don’t like reading books written by women.
+It’s also one of those androgynous names, so people don’t really know if I’m male or female.

 LS – Have you got any advice on how to start out in terms of research when you’re writing crime fiction?

-LS – So, what’s your process, and how do you start out?
+LS – What’s your process, and how do you start out?
 Do you have an idea for a crime scene first, or do you see the murder first?

 Quite often I come up with the last scene in the book, and I’ve got a very clear idea of that last scene.
 Then I have to get everyone there – which can be harder than you think.

 LS – I can imagine!
 Are there any crime fiction cliches you’d recommend budding writers avoid?

 VFO – Well, I think there are an awful lot of slightly older, overweight detectives with alcohol problems.

 There are some fantastic authors whose books are very well written doing that, so perhaps leave that to them.